Treating Coronavirus at Home

 Are There Medicines for Coronavirus?

-According to the CDC and WHO, there are no medicines or immunizations right now to treat the COVID-19 virus.
-At this time, please don't believe in any products that claim to prevent or treat the coronavirus at this time.
+Please don't believe in any products that claim to prevent or treat the coronavirus at home.
 Additionally, antibiotics only treat bacteria, so they are not effective in treating this virus.

 Read More: Coronavirus Facts: Medicines and Treatment